Any practice involving safeguarding a company’s cloud data is called cloud data security.

 Almost all companies around the globe are collecting huge amounts of data such as customer data, confidential information, financial information, and all kinds of random unimportant stuff.

-And, a larger portion of that data is being stored on cloud in myriad different places such as private, hybrid, public clouds, and Saas storage environments.
+And, a larger portion of that data is being stored in the cloud in myriad different places such as private, hybrid, public clouds, and Saas storage environments.

 With this new trend, companies are realizing that when it comes to securing data scattered across multiple locations and environments, it can be rather complicated and tricky.